sharjeel/bashmarks/README.md

     $ l
     $ g web<tab>
     $ g webfolder
+    $ a ll ls -l
+    $ ll

 ## Where Bashmarks are stored

-All of your directory bookmarks are saved in a file called ".sdirs" in your HOME directory.
+All of your directory bookmarks and aliases are saved in a file called ".sdirs" in your HOME directory.